12 Things To Expect From A Maine Coon Kitten

 If you are looking for an even-tempered, mild-mannered, lovely young playful kitten, then Maine Coons are the right breed for you.

-As with any other kitten though, be aware that right after you bring home a Maine Coon kitten you will likely notice they are prone to bouts of craziness and a case of the zoomies!
+As with any other kitten though, be aware that right after you bring home your kitten you will likely notice they are prone to bouts of craziness and a case of the zoomies!

 The level of playful antics that you witness in your Maine Coon kitten, however, is likely to be more than that of a ‘normal’ moggy kitten.

 Maine Coons have a gentle nature and are warm and loving by nature.
-This is a characteristic of the breed that displays itself from a young age.
+This is characteristic of the breed and displayed from a young age.

 3. Trainability